 On this page:

-- Any time the ground at WSU is going to be dug, bored, scratched, or otherwise disturbed in anyway.
+- Any time the ground at Wright state is going to be dug, bored, scratched, or otherwise disturbed in any way.

-At least 72 business hours before the work is to take place.
+Request a permit at least 72 business hours before the work starts.

 Who is responsible for the Dig Permit being submitted?

 It is the Project Manager’s responsibility along with the contractor/individual performing the work to make sure that a Dig Permit is submitted.

 Who is responsible for contacting the Ohio Utilities Protection Service?

 Whoever is performing the work should contact the Ohio Utilities Protection Service, whether it's an outside contractor, Physical Plant employee, grounds employee, etc.

 What is the procedure for requesting a dig permit?

 - First the area of work needs to be marked in WHITE paint.
 This is a requirement of the Ohio Utilities Protection Service and Wright State University.